Clebam/clebam.github.io/_posts/2018-01-31-Improving a Write-Log function.md

 Here is the VSCode snippet code :

 ```
-"Call the Write-Log function": {
+"Write-Log function": {
 	"prefix": "&wr",
 	"body": [
 		"Write-Log -FilePath ${1:\\$LogFile} -Message \"$2\"$3"
 	],
-	"description": "Creates a process with output"
+	"description": "A call of the Write-Log function"
-}
+},
 ```
 The downside is that you should always ensure that the path to the log file is stored in a `$LogFile` variable.
 But this makes sense, so it's just a rule to apply.
 Just in case, I placed a placeholder on this parameter to set it.
 The second placeholder is used to type the actual message string.